HAL Explorer allows you to explore HAL and HAL-FORMS based RESTful Hypermedia APIs.

 </dependency>

-When you use the WebJar with Spring Boot, you can access the HAL Explorer
+When you use the WebJar with Spring Boot, you can access HAL Explorer

-If you are using Spring Data REST, you could instead add a dependency like
+If you are using Spring Data REST, you can instead add a dependency like

 <dependency>